 - Beautiful Art Nouveau buildings rivalling Vienna.
 The streets to go to are Elisabeta Iela and Alberta Iela.

 - The cathedral from 1211 with it’s impressive organ.

 - Riga Russian Orthodox Church with its beautiful golden dome.
 It was a planetarium during the Soviet era.

 The most historical important spot in Riga is definitely the Freedom Monument.
 Mother Latvia with the 3 stars signifying the 3 historic regions.
-Everyday there are fresh flowers and the guards will keep an eye on you.
-This is where demonstrations took place until independence was reached in 1991!
-We also saw protesters, but it was a little unsure as to what they were protesting…
+Everyday, someone place fresh flowers and the guards will keep an eye on you.

 The collection shows the historical period after the Molotov-Ribbentrop deal from 1940-41, the occupation by Nazi Germany in 1941-45, and then when Latvia finally came out of WWII, the Soviet took over and occupied Latvia until it became independent!

 The map shows The Baltic Way – a unbroken human chain from Vilnius through Riga on to Tallinn made up by two million people holding hands trying to get independence!

 There are of course many more museums like the International Museum of Vodka, a Railway Museum and a Jewish Museum, but we only managed one this time.
 (Yes, quite shocking!)

 Typical stalinistic architecture.
 So no wonder, this building was constructed to glorify Stalin, and you might recognize the architectural style from Moscow.